 Now, it must be kept in mind here that Final Cut is exclusive software for Apple devices, hence the only device in our budget and list is a single MacBook.
 Nevertheless, it’ll work with 4GB of Ram and 256MB of VRAM, this is only possible because the software is highly optimized to work on Apple products.

 Best video editing laptops that we’ll be discussing

 The following are the top 10 budget video editing laptops best suited for 4k video editing that we recommend:

 CPU: Intel Core i7, GPU: Nvidia GTX 1060, RAM: 16GB, Storage: 256GB SSD

 This machine is the finest on our list of top budget-friendly laptops that can edit 4k clips natively.
-It is equipped with an 8th Gen Intel Core i7 CPU and boasts dedicated NVidia GTX 1060 graphics card which combined make it quite a powerful machine for our purposes.
-As jaw-dropping as it is under the hood, it also has a 3240 x 2160 which make the screen quite vivid and perfect for editing.
-Since, it is manufactured by Microsoft, it is one of the sleekest devices on the list.
+It is equipped with an 8th Gen Intel Core i7 CPU and boasts a dedicated NVidia GTX 1060 graphics card which combined make it quite a powerful machine for our purposes.
+As jaw-dropping as it is under the hood, it also has a 3240 x 2160 which makes the screen quite vivid and perfect for video editing.
+Since it is manufactured by Microsoft, it is one of the sleekest devices on the list.
 This device can last 12 hours so you can edit all day without fear of it dying mid-work.
 It comes in either 13.5-inch or 15-inch PixelSense Display.